-Lowest base price of any U.S. PGD gender selection program
+Lowest base price, highest success rates of any U.S. PGD gender selection program

 Gender Selection Leaders